Science

 To further clarify the resilience factor, the depression rates for those with the long allele did not vary, regardless of whether they had experienced zero recent stressful events or four or more.
 Those with the short allele, by contrast, only experienced this same low depression rate as the long allele group when not exposed to any major stress, period.

 For years, we had been subjected ad nauseum to arguments about nature vs nurture.
 As this study forcefully demonstrates, we are talking about nature via nurture.
-Put another way, in the words of one of the authors of the first study, Daniel Weinberger PhD of the NIMH, to last year’s American Psychiatric Association’s annual meeting, this particular gene "impacts on how threatening the environment feels."
-Or, as Andreas Meyer-Lindenberg MD, PhD of the NIMH told the Pediatric Bipolar Disorder Conference, the short allele "impairs your ability to respond to what life throws at you."
+Put another way, in the words of one of the authors of the first study, Daniel Weinberger of the NIMH, to the 2006 American Psychiatric Association’s annual meeting, this particular gene "impacts on how threatening the environment feels."
+Or, as Andreas Meyer-Lindenberg of the NIMH told the Pediatric Bipolar Disorder Conference, the short allele "impairs your ability to respond to what life throws at you."

 Noted the Dec 19, 2003 Science magazine: "Together, these studies suggest that the gene variant biases people to perceive the world as highly menacing, which amplifies life stresses to the point of inducing depression."